domasvz1/DO-Shop-ASP.NET-MVC/README.md

 - Fixed a bug where if you are connected, the app crashes.
 - Implemented Navigation bar with Winkel bootsrap
 - [States] Logging of and Logging on (displaying that in the Navigation Bar)
+- Renamed - modules, layers, methods, also at the same time made it more easily understandable/changeable.
+[Deleted a little part of unnessesary models]